AztecProtocol/aztec-packages/yellow-paper/docs/private-message-delivery/private-msg-delivery.md

 ## Constraining Message Delivery

-The protocol will enable account contract developers to constrain the correctness of the following:
+The protocol will enable app developers to constrain the correctness of the following:

 1. The encryption of a user's note.
 2. The generation of the tag for that note.
 3. The publication of that note and tag to the correct data availability layer.

-Each account contract will define whether to constrain each such step.
+Each app will define whether to constrain each such step.
 Encryption and tagging will be done through a set of [precompiled contracts](../addresses-and-keys/precompiles.md), each contract offering a different mechanism, and users will advertise their preferred mechanisms in a canonical [registry](../pre-compiled-contracts/registry.md).

 The advantages of this approach are: